 This is a lousy problem statement because it does not give any background information about the context, what is causing this issue, and how often will this occur?
 Who are they for?
 What's their motivation to solve them?
 How would solving these problems help your business or product forward?

 Problem Statement: The user finds it hard to find their car keys when rushing out of the house.
-Because of this, he is late for appointments or even missed them entirely.
+Because of this, he is late for appointments or even misses them entirely.

-There are a few key elements that should help you with writing a clear problem statement.
+There are a few key elements that should help you write a clear problem statement.

 The best way to start is by providing some context to make it easier to understand the problem.
-You can do this by describing how your process should work before having the knowledge of having a problem.
-For example, if your problem is that you cannot send out email reminders, describe how the process should look like constantly, keeping in mind the 'who, what, when, where, and why’.
+You can describe how your process should work before you know you have a problem.
+If your problem is that you cannot send out email reminders, describe how the process should look like constantly, keeping in mind the 'who, what, when, where, and why.

 Now that you have described how things should work, find out what is not working in your process or product by defining the problem statement.
-A problem statement shouldn't just address the problem but also WHY it's a problem and why it has to be solved.
+A problem statement shouldn't just address the problem but also WHY it's a problem and why it must be solved.

 Why should we fix this problem?
 Because psychologists spend 70% of their time on administrative work, fewer patients are getting help, and there is work overload, employees are unsatisfied with their work.
-This addresses what the problem is, who is affected and why the problem should be fixed and how the desired situation looks?
+This addresses the problem, who this problem affects, why the problem should be fixed and how the desired situation looks?

 When you want to state and convince decision-makers, it can be beneficial to explain the costs of not fixing it.
 This can be on a financial or experience/emotional level.

-In the example above, it would be a combination of the financial costs, patients’ health, and employees’ happiness.
-But the easiest way to frame and state a problem in most business cases is focusing on the actively unnecessary costs.
+The problem statement above would be a combination of the financial costs, patients' health, and employees' happiness.
+But the easiest way to frame and state a problem in most business cases is by focusing on the actively unnecessary costs.
 By precisely making that point to decision-makers, they are more likely to fix this problem.
-Try to make it exactly clear how much unnecessary money is being lost to this specific problem.
+Try to clarify how much unnecessary money is being lost to this specific problem.

 When it's clear your claims, you must be ready to provide and show enough evidence to support your claims.
 This is a vital step to be taken seriously.
 Make sure you do the research required and state the facts that prove your claim.

 Making a suggestion or multiple suggestions on how to solve the problem provides more opportunities for your business, product, or users.
-It's important you clarify what the best solution is and why it will help fix this specific problem.
-At this stage, you aren't going to find a single solution, but the root of the problem should be clear; with this information, you can focus on finding more practical solutions and approaches.
+You must clarify the best solution and why it will help fix this specific problem.
+You aren't going to find a single solution at this stage, but the root of the problem should be clear; with this information, you can focus on finding more practical solutions and approaches.

 By now, you have made a good claim about the problem, what the drawback is if the problem wouldn't be fixed, and which approaches would lead to the best solution(s).
 The next step would be giving a good insight into how the solution(s) would work, focusing on the impact of the costs and efficiency.
 Give a good insight on how much the cost will decrease, how much the client satisfaction would increase, and/or other intangible benefits.